Updated: Key Changes from Previous Regulations in CMMC 32 CFR Part 170

 Contracting and Flow-Down Changes

-Previous Approach: DFARS 252.204-7012 required prime contractors to ensure subcontractors complied but did not specify assessment requirements for subcontractors.
+Previous Approach: DFARS 252.204-7012 required prime contractors to ensure subcontractors complied with NIST SP 800-171, but did not define assessment or certification expectations for subcontractors.

-Important: Contracting officers cannot award, extend, or modify contracts unless CMMC requirements are met.
+Important: Contracting officers may not award, extend, or modify contracts unless CMMC requirements are met.
+Primes must verify that all lower-tier partners maintain the appropriate certification level for the data they handle.

 Integration with DFARS and Supplier Performance Risk System (SPRS)